kagsteiner/RPGMaker_AICharacter/README.md

 - Speak speaks the text the LLM wants to speak.
 - Give: gives an item to the Player.
 To do this properly, the description should mention the item exactly as called in RPGMaker's item list, including the id/index.
 - Set Switch: changes the switch of an item.
 Typically used with "Decide Toward Goal".
 - Wait: If the LLM doesn't know what to do, it can always wait between 500 ms and a second.
+If the player performs a chat or give action towards this NPC while this command is running, it will be interrupted, no dialog or action is produced, the result variable remains unchanged.
+The user cannot detect this interruption, but in the normal loop this isn't required.

 ### Decide Toward Goal
 You specify a goal and the LLM tries to reach it.